Registration is Closed

 The Many Faces of Immune Dysregulation and Chronic Inflammation: Chronic Infections, Atopy, and Autoimmune Disorders

 It is estimated that 25 million to 50 million Americans suffer from autoimmune diseases.
-Functional Medicine teaches that immune imbalance, while often resulting from a genetic disposition, will generally arise in the context of one or more of the following: the habitual consumption of a proinflammatory diet; food allergies and intolerances; microbial infections; hormonal imbalances; nutritional insufficiencies; and xenobiotic exposure.
+Functional medicine teaches that immune imbalance, while often resulting from a genetic disposition, will generally arise in the context of one or more of the following: the habitual consumption of a proinflammatory diet; food allergies, sensitivities, and intolerances; microbial infections; hormonal imbalances; nutritional insufficiencies; and xenobiotic exposure.

 Nearly 100 different diseases have been classified as autoimmune in nature, with 40 more suspected.
 While these conditions tend to be viewed as separate entities, a broader perspective may reveal that shared mechanisms are the underlying cause of these maladies.
 It is abundantly clear that environmental factors have important parts to play in the underlying etiology.
 In rheumatoid arthritis, for instance, genetic factors have been shown to be responsible for less than 50% of the risk.
 This means that environmental factors—and gene-environment interactions—must play a significant role.
 Despite this understanding, less attention has been focused on determining these other important causal factors.